Want to find out more?

 All our cycling tours start and end at a public transport hub, so that it is always easy to get back to where you started.
 Generally this means that you will need to catch a train or bus back to your start location.
 Details of how to get back, including timetables and fares, will be provided to you along with your itinerary when you book a tour.
 Please note that all transport to and from the tour is at your own expense.

-For example, our Lighthouse to Lighthouse Family-friendly Cycling Tour starts at Stuart Park just near North Wollongong Station.
+In NSW, our Lighthouse to Lighthouse Family-friendly Cycling Tour starts at Stuart Park just near North Wollongong Station.
 You can either catch the train here from Sydney, or drive down and leave the car here.
 The ride finishes in Kiama, and there are trains roughly every hour which will take you back to North Wollongong Station and Sydney.

 Yes you can.
 Just let us know when you are booking your trip if you would like to include a rest day or an extra night somewhere along the route.